Mission:

 (a)To the extent possible, work should be compensated for fairly, materially or immaterially;

-(d) Connection Circle works only with volunteers who work in accordance with the Fair Practice Code.
+(d) Connection Centre works only with volunteers who work in accordance with the Fair Practice Code.

 (2) sustainability:

-(a) Connection Circle works with a focus on quality and the long term.
+(a) Connection Centre works with a focus on quality and the long term.
 This means investing in the potential and development of volunteers and that

 (l) Training and opportunities for development are provided where possible;